June 27, 2026

 Examples include Bolt, Ola, and traditional taxi services with digital extensions like Yellow Cab's app, catering to various regional and global markets.

-7. Augmented Reality App (Ar App)
+7. Augmented Reality App (AR App)

 An augmented reality app improves the real-world environment by overlaying digital content, such as images, animations, or data, through a smartphone or tablet camera.
 These apps are used for gaming, shopping, education, and real-world simulations.